vegolasse/nanoservicelab/README.md

 This is a test system for measuring differences between different ways of calling a function.
 The purpose is to mesure the benefits of using the nano service architecture as proposed by Mattias Andersson.
-The theory is that the nano service architecture offers an order of magnitude speedup compared to a microservice in terms of performance.
+The theory is that the nano service architecture offers an order of magnitude speedup compared to a microservice in terms of performance and offers a reduction of complexity in error handling (not covered in the tests yet).

 This translates to less power draw on the CPU, fewer machines and less network traffic all which work to lower the runtime energy usage.